 BPA - The United States and Canada agreed to the Columbia River Treaty (CRT) in 1964 for the mutual development of the Columbia River power and flood control systems.
 Under the treaty, the U.S. provides payments to Canada, called the Canadian Entitlement (CE), in the form of returned power generation.
 The CE amount is calculated using a formula from 1961, which was based on the expected improvement to U.S. hydropower generation capability due to Canadian storage.
 Today, these calculations exceed the actual benefits of coordinated operations by an estimated 70-90 percent.
 An equitable rebalancing of this problem is worth more than a billion dollars to U.S. consumers at a time when many are already facing rising energy prices.
-In July 2024, the United States and Canada agreed to an agreement in principle to modernize the CRT, supported by official interim measures announced by the State Department in November, to decrease the CE by 37 percent and for the Canadian firm Powerex to pay for 1,120 MW of transmission rights previously held by BPA to deliver the CE.
-Talks between the two nations continue.
+In July 2024, the United States and Canada agreed to an agreement in principle to modernize the CRT.
+Talks between the two nations continue but have been complicated by ongoing trade negotiations between the two nations.
 APPA urges Congress to press the State Department and the entire negotiating team working under National Security Council officials to move faster on renegotiating the treaty with a particular emphasis on rebalancing the power provisions between the U.S. and Canada.